 - A highly resilient and scalable distribution layer with two modular chassis-based platforms using Cisco Catalyst 6500 Virtual Switching System (VSS) 4T, which acts as a single logical distribution-layer platform.
 This design allows for high-density aggregation of Gigabit Ethernet and 10-Gigabit Ethernet connected wiring closets and other platforms.
-Cisco Catalyst 6500 VSS 4T provides the most advanced feature set and the highest resiliency of the available platforms. - A resilient modular Cisco Catalyst 4507R+E Series distributionlayer switch for locations where there is a mix of Gigabit Ethernet or 10-Gigabit Ethernet connected wiring closets and other platforms that need to be aggregated.
+Cisco Catalyst 6500 VSS 4T provides the most advanced feature set and the highest resiliency of the available platforms, and enables 40-Gigabit Ethernet as an option for high-bandwidth connectivity to the core. - A resilient modular Cisco Catalyst 4507R+E Series distributionlayer switch for locations where there is a mix of Gigabit Ethernet or 10-Gigabit Ethernet connected wiring closets and other platforms that need to be aggregated.
 The Cisco Catalyst 4507R+E switch with dual supervisors and dual power supplies provides resiliency with ISSU and sub-second failover. - A stackable Cisco Catalyst 3750-X Series distribution-layer switch to accommodate locations where there is a small number of Gigabit Ethernet connected wiring closets and other platforms that need to be aggregated.
 Cisco Catalyst 3750-X Series provides a resilient platform with Cisco StackWise and Cisco StackPower, and it provides nearsecond failover from failed stack-member switches.